Home > Citizenship and Residency > Caribbean > Grenada > Caribbean Program Comparison > Grenada vs St Kitts Citizenship by Investment Comparison

-When you compare Grenada vs St Kitts citizenship by investment (CBI), you’ll come across benefits that include visa free travel to over 140 countries, enhanced personal protection, and favorable taxes.
+The benefits of Grenada vs St Kitts citizenship by investment (CBI) differ, but both citizenships include improved visa free travel to over 140 countries, investment opportunities, enhanced personal protection, and favorable taxes.

 If your primary motivation is financial optimization, St Kitts may be more suitable due to its absence of personal income tax, whereas the Grenada citizenship program shows its strength in the number of qualified dependents for those focused on securing citizenship for their entire family group.